US State Privacy Laws

 Lacking a comprehensive consumer-privacy statute does not mean a state lacks privacy or surveillance legislation.
 Many of the states below have enacted adult-content age-verification, social-media, biometric, AI, or VPN-related laws even without an omnibus privacy framework:

 - New York: The NY Privacy Act has been introduced repeatedly but not enacted.
 New York does have the SHIELD Act (data security and breach notification); the AI Companion Models law (Gen. Bus.
-Law §1700 et seq., effective November 5, 2025, AG-enforced chatbot safeguards for minors); and the RAISE Act on frontier-AI safety.
-No comprehensive privacy or adult-content age-verification law.[47]
+Law §1700 et seq., effective November 5, 2025, AG-enforced chatbot safeguards for minors); the Safe By Design Act (enacted through the FY2027 budget in May 2026, sponsored by Sen. Andrew Gounardes), which imposes default child-safety design measures on social-media, gaming, and messaging platforms (parental consent for under-13s, default protections for under-17s, limits on adult-to-minor contact and on access to a minor’s geolocation, and AI companions off by default for minors) without requiring age verification; and the RAISE Act on frontier-AI safety.
+No comprehensive privacy or adult-content age-verification law.[47][63]

 - Washington: The My Health My Data Act (consumer health data, with a private right of action) and a biometric privacy law (HB 1493), but no comprehensive omnibus consumer-privacy law.